 - You are allergic to hydrocortisone or any other steroid medicines

 - You have tuberculosis

-- You are allergic to any of the ingredients contained in this treatment (please refer to the Ingredients tab for a full list)
+- You are allergic to any of the ingredients contained in this treatment

 - You have any form of skin infection

-Can I buy Uniroid HC online safely?
+Can you buy Uniroid HC online in the UK?

-How do I use Uniroid HC ointment and suppositories?
+How do I apply Uniroid HC Ointment?

-For effective relief, always use Uniroid HC ointment exactly as your doctor or pharmacist has instructed you.
+Always use Uniroid HC ointment exactly as your doctor or pharmacist has instructed you.
 Read the patient information leaflet thoroughly and ask your doctor or pharmacist for further guidance if you are still not sure.